 If you’re unfamiliar with football betting, the order the team names are given corresponds to how the results are given.
 So here the match is Coventry vs Crewe so Coventry is 1, X is draw and 2 is Crewe.

 Next check in Smarkets.
 It’s a lot easier to find what you need in Smarkets, just type the name of the match into the search bar and it will come straight up.

 In Smarkets you always bet on the blue!
 Blue is the lay bet (green in for back bets but you won’t need to place back bets in Smarkets).
 You can see again the odds against Coventry are 1.8 so we don’t need to make any changes in the oddsmatcher.
 If you do find that the odds are different either in the exchange or with the bookie you can change the back odds and lay odds in the calculator and it will update your results.
-This can mean the match is not as favourable and you may lose more money than you wanted, if that’s the case then check the results again for a better match.

 Now we can place our bets.
 Add your chosen bet to your betslip on Stan James, enter £10 and select ‘place bet’.
 Always place your back bet first.